| java.lang.Object | ||

 android.statistics.info.availableHotPixelMapModes

-Optional - This value may be null
+Optional - This value may be null on some devices.

 The shading map is a low-resolution floating-point map that lists the coefficients used to correct for vignetting, for each Bayer color channel.